MadStudioRoblox/ReplicaService/docs/index.md

 desirable for projects pushing the limits of the Roblox engine and convenient for people who want to get their hands dirty quick.
 Testing is still important - write your own type checking as you see fit.

-If anything is missing or broken, [file an issue on GitHub](https://github.com/MadStudioRoblox/ProfileService/issues).
+If anything is missing or broken, [file an issue on GitHub](https://github.com/MadStudioRoblox/ReplicaService/issues).

-If you need help integrating ProfileService into your project, [join the discussion](https://devforum.roblox.com/t/profileservice-a-datastore-module/667805).
+If you need help integrating ReplicaService into your project, [join the discussion]().